sborms/econometrics-meets-sentiment/docs/glossary.md

 **Corpus** A corpus in linguistics jargon designates the collection of textual data units (e.g. documents) to be analyzed.
 It can be generalized to indicate the collection of data units from textual, audio, or visual data.

 **Features** A feature is a broad term to represent any type of metadata attached to the original textual, audio, or visual data as stored in a corpus.
 Examples are source, expresser, entity, location, topic, and so on.
 This definition is slightly different but in line with how features are used in a machine learning context, where they refer to the set of explanatory variables.
-In video and audio data, (low-level) features are compact, mathematical representations of the physical properties of the data [Wang et al. (2003)](https://www.sciencedirect.com/science/article/pii/S1047320303000191?via%3Dihub).
+In video and audio data, (low-level) features are compact, mathematical representations of the physical properties of the data [(Wang et al., 2003)](https://www.sciencedirect.com/science/article/pii/S1047320303000191?via%3Dihub).

 **Lexicon** A lexicon is a list of tokens (e.g. words, a sequence of words, a facial expression, or a sound) with, for each token, an associated score that represents its average sentiment.
 Also interchangeably called a sentiment lexicon, a sentiment word list, or a sentiment dictionary.